Siteimprove/alfa/.changeset/selfish-elephants-float.md

 **Removed:** `AncestorFilter#match` has been made internal.

-se `!ANcestorFilter.canReject` instead, which is having less assumptions.
+Use `!AncestorFilter.canReject` instead, which is having fewer assumptions.